Laser Artillery | Magnitude: Asteroid Destruction

 "Engineers use a typical city block as 100,000 sq. ft. for calculation estimates, which is about 17 blocks per mile" - How Big is a City Block?

 The most powerful non-nuclear weapons on Earth include the "American GBU-43/B Massive Ordnance Air Blast" (MOAB, commonly known as "Mother of All Bombs") and the "Russian Aviation Thermobaric Bomb of Increased Power" (ATBIP) nicknamed "Father of All Bombs" (FOAB).
-The respective yields of these weapons are theoretically sufficient to demolish rock-asteroids between 22 meters and 36 meters in diameter, weighing up to 20,000 tonnes.
-In this regard the H-s9.3 twin laser cannon may possess even greater anti-materiel destructive firepower than the most-powerful non-nuclear weapons available on Earth, as a short barrage from the weapon could destroy a much larger asteroid weighing closer to half a million tonnes.
+The respective yields of these weapons are theoretically sufficient to demolish rock-asteroids between 22 meters and 36 meters in diameter, which mass up to 20,000 tonnes.
+In this regard, the H-s9.3 twin laser cannon may possess even greater anti-materiel destructive firepower than the most-powerful non-nuclear weapons available on Earth, as a short barrage from the weapon could destroy a much larger asteroid weighing closer to half a million tonnes.

 Slave 1 | midship laser cannon

 "Unlike its seismic charges, Slave-1's midship guns were clearly designed for ship to ship combat.
 Their rate of fire was quite high (I estimate one shot every 3 frames at 24 fps, which averages out to roughly 480 shots per minute), which is appropriate for that task.
 It is unknown whether the firing rate of these guns is linked to their yield (ie- if the high refire rate comes at a cost in per-shot yield).
 However, at the yield setting used in this incident, each shot was capable of pulverizing asteroids larger than Obi-Wan's starfighter."- Star Wars Episode II: Revelations #2: The Technology